Hands-on Gear Review

 Problems Charging iPhone 4, 5 and iPad Mini

 This device has a serious issue when charging an Apple iPhone 4 (Goal Zero acknowledges this on their website).
 If you pass your hand or just about anything between the panel and sun for even a half a second, it stops the charging process.
 The only way to get the iPhone charging again is to unplug it and plug it back in.
 This also happens if a small cloud passes over.
 This is really annoying because it means you constantly have to monitor your phone if you want to be sure it is charging.
 While testing on a five-day sailing trip and while climbing El Capitan in Yosemite, we found that if we tried to leave the panel un-attended for an hour, usually it would have stopped charging because someone walked in front of it or a small cloud passed over.
-There is a solution: buy the Guide 10 Battery pack, plug the panel into the pack and plug the pack into the phone.
+There is a solution: buy the Goal Zero Guide 10 for $50, plug the panel into the pack and plug the pack into the phone.
 If something passes over the panel, the Guide 10 pack will not stop the iPhone from charging.

 The issue described above is fairly specific to the iPhone 4 and 5.
 We tested the iPhone 3, iPods and other cell phones and rarely had the same problem.